Skip to main content

 Create strong unique passwords

-In addition to creating robust passwords, it's crucial to avoid reusing passwords across different accounts.
+In addition to creating strong passwords, it's crucial to avoid reusing passwords across different accounts.

-Using unique passwords can significantly reduce the risk of security breaches, especially in the event one of your accounts is compromised.
+Using unique passwords can significantly reduce the risk of security breaches, especially if one of your accounts is compromised.

 If you are sending confidential business data, it is vital these practices are in place for individual and administrator accounts.